kintone-workshops/timeline-generator-amcharts/README.md

 ### Errors related to .env <!-- omit in toc -->

-If you get one of the following error messages, then please verify your `.env` file has been correctly configured, and you have not modified the `.env.example`.
+If you get one of the following error messages, please verify that your `.env` file has been correctly configured and that you have not modified the `.env.example`.

 * `Failed to find .env file at default paths: [./.env,./.env.js,./.env.json]`
 * `[webpack-cli] Error: Missing environment variable: KINTONE_BASE_URL`